-The effective tax rate was 22.0% and 25.8% for the three months ended April 1, 2006 and April 2, 2005, respectively.
+The effective tax rate from continuing operations was 22.3% for the second quarter of 2006, compared to 22.6% for the second quarter of 2005.
+The effective tax rate for the six months ended July 1, 2006 was 22.2%, compared to 23.9% for the six months ended July 2, 2005.
 The Company's effective tax rate is lower than the U.S. federal statutory rate of 35%, due to the Company's operations outside the U.S. where the statutory tax rates are generally lower.
-Additional taxes are not provided for such foreign earnings because the Company plans to indefinitely reinvest these amounts.
+Additional taxes are not provided for most foreign earnings because the Company currently plans to indefinitely reinvest these amounts.
+The effective tax rate for the first six months of 2006 includes the net benefits from the release of certain valuation allowances, global audit settlements and the closure of certain tax years (combined benefit of \$4.1 million).
+The 2006 effective tax rate does not include the benefit of the U.S. Research and Experimental Credit (R&D tax credit), which has not been extended beyond December 31, 2005.